 You can select multiple item and move them all together in one action.
-Move Up/Down and Level Up/Down support moving multiple item only if they are at the same level in the hierarchy and under the same parent.
-Drag & Drop and Copy & Paste support multiple item selection in any configuration.
+Move Up/Down and Level Up/Down only support moving multiple item if they are at the same level in the hierarchy and under the same parent.
+Drag & Drop and Copy & Paste support multiple-item moves in any configuration.